What’s it all about?

 We first meet DAVID RUTHERFORD, Lord Donhill, as he is losing a game of chess that he has played by correspondence for many years.
 (Which is just amazing to consider – playing chess against someone you’ve never met, through snail mail).

 There’s a fair bit of banter in the gentlemen’s club about the fact that he now needs to marry but that he doesn’t want to marry a fortune hunter and so will only marry a woman who can best him at chess.

 Enter…SYLVIA GABRIEL who is connected to the person David was playing chess against, and who has very deep secrets to conceal.

 The word ‘gambit’ in the title means “a chess opening in which a player risks one or more pawns or a minor piece to gain an advantage in position” and the whole book can be seen as a gambit – not just by Sylvia but by David as well, to gain a happy ending.

 And so the story is set up – if David is sworn to only marry someone who can beat him at chess, how can Sylvia hope to have any chance with him?
-A good question and certainly a change from the ‘big misunderstanding’ (which is usually resolved simply by the two protagonists having a chat!)
+A good question and certainly a change from the ‘big misunderstanding’ so common in Regency romances (which is usually resolved simply by the two protagonists having a chat!)

 What did I particularly like?

 The amount of research done by Ms Boucher on chess is evident throughout the book.
 (It is of course possible that she is a chess player herself but I couldn’t find that information online, so I’m assuming that it was all research based on her part).